rags/toggle-test/README.md

 * Scala tests have suffixes **Spec**, **$Spec** and java tests have **Test** suffix.
 * Integration tests for *foo-lib* and play app is in integration-specs.
 * *bar-lib* is an independent/self-contained module that has all tests/source source inside the bar-lib folder.
-* *bar-lib* have a completely different naming convention.
+* *bar-lib* has a completely different naming convention.

 The best configuration for this project is,
 ```lisp